Idle Hands

-Idle Hands is a 1999 American teen black comedy horror film directed by Rodman Flender, written by Terri Hughes and Ron Milbauer, and starring Devon Sawa, Seth Green, Elden Henson, Jessica Alba, and Vivica A. Fox.
-The main plot follows the life of an average lazy stoner teenager, Anton Tobias, whose hand becomes possessed and goes on a killing spree, even after being cut off from his arm.
+Idle Hands is a 1999 American teen horror comedy film directed by Rodman Flender, written by Terri Hughes and Ron Milbauer, and starring Devon Sawa, Seth Green, Elden Henson, Jessica Alba, and Vivica A. Fox.
+The film's plot follows the life of an average lazy stoner teenager, Anton Tobias, whose hand becomes possessed and goes on a killing spree, even after being cut off from his arm.

 The film's title is based on the saying "idle hands are the Devil's play-things" or "the devil makes work for idle hands".
-The film received negative reviews from critics and grossed over $4 million from an estimated $25 million budget.
+The film received negative reviews from critics and bombed at the box office, grossing only $4.2 million from an estimated $25 million budget.
+Despite this, it has since gained a cult following.

 Plot

-Mr. and Mrs. Tobias are settling into bed when they notice a message on the ceiling and hear a noise from outside.
-Mr. Tobias goes to check what the noise was, while Mrs. Tobias calls the police, but she gets dragged under the bed and killed.
+Mr. and Mrs. Tobias are settling into bed when they notice a message on the ceiling claiming someone is under the bed.
+They hear a noise from outside and as Mr. Tobias goes to check what the noise was, Mrs. Tobias calls the police, but she gets dragged under the bed and killed.

-Their lazy stoner son Anton hasn't noticed their disappearance in seven days.
-One morning, Anton runs out of weed and goes to his friend Pnub's house to get some more, but he says he's ran out of weed too.
-Pnub and his other friend Mick suggest that Anton should go and talk to his neighbour Molly, the girl that he likes.
-He sees Molly dropped her lyrics book and goes to return it, but he ends up being pretty awkward.
+Anton, their lazy stoner son, hasn't noticed their disappearance in seven days.
+One morning, Anton runs out of weed and goes to his friend Pnub's house to get some more, but he says he's run out of weed too.
+Pnub and his other friend Mick suggest that Anton should go and talk to his neighbor Molly, the girl that he likes.
+He sees that Molly dropped her lyrics book and goes to return it, but he ends up being awkward and fleeing her porch.

+Meanwhile, a druidic high priestess named Debi LeCure is hunting the spirit responsible for killings across the country.
+She seems very passionate and determined to stop the evil hand and races to Anton’s town upon hearing about the murders.
+As Anton is returning from shopping, he’s stopped by two young police officers he used to go to school with.
+They search and bust him for having an empty baggie on him and littering after one of the cops drops it on the ground.
+Anton goes home and smokes oregano and nutmeg using the cite as rolling papers.
+Realizing that was a mistake, he goes to the kitchen to wash his mouth out and makes himself a sandwich.
+When going to spread mayonnaise on it, the knife he’s using is covered in blood and his cat Bones is playing with an eyeball.
+Running in a panic, he trips and finds his parents' corpses.